eduvo/laptop/README.md

+*NOTE: THIS BRANCH CUSTOMIZED FOR MIKE G, MAY NOT BE APPROPRIATE FOR EVERYONE*)

 # Laptop Builder

 The Faria Systems Laptop Builder is a single script which should be executed after an OS X installation has been provisioned on a laptop or desktop, intended for developer use.